MAY IS NATIONAL WATER SAFETY MONTH!

 For a safe experience, these water spaces should provide clean, clear water and have effective, properly operating equipment and effective operation.

-Controlling water quality is necessary to prevent transmission of infectious diseases, according to the World Health Organization.
-Proper operation, maintenance, and disinfection (e.g., with chlorine and bromine) of pools, spas and hot tubs should remove or inactivate viruses and bacteria.
-Visit this pro finder to contact a pool, spa or hot tub maintenance professional in your area.
+Controlling water quality is necessary to prevent the transmission of infectious diseases, according to the World Health Organization.
+Proper operation, maintenance, and disinfection (e.g., with chlorine and bromine) of pools, spas, and hot tubs should remove or inactivate viruses and bacteria.